How To Gain Weight On A Budget In 2023

-How to gain weight on a budget blog overview:
+Looking to gain weight on a budget so you don't break the bank each week?

-If you are trying to gain weight, you must be in a calorie surplus.
+If you are trying to gain weight on a budget, you must be in a calorie surplus.

 Obviously you don’t want those excess calories to be stored as fat.

-You want muscle.
-In order for your body to maximize muscle growth, you want to be eating an adequate amount of protein and lifting weights.
+In order for your body to maximize muscle growth, you need to be eating an adequate amount of protein and lifting weights.

 Since this article isn’t discussing exercise, we will focus on your calories & protein.